-In contrast, a post and beam connection does not use mortise and tenon joinery.
+In contrast, post and beam joinery does not use a mortise and tenon connection.
 Beams sit flat on top of the posts below, use simple lap joints, or are cut at angles.
-In order to secure one piece to another, post and beam homes rely on metal connections, such as metal plates and screws.
+In order to secure one piece to another, timber post and beam homes rely on metal connections, such as metal plates and screws.
 The plates can reside inside the beams, or externally.

 Clients choose Riverbend’s traditional timber framing because of our dedication to craftsmanship and artistry.
 As part of the process, we will design your frame to fit the overall architectural style of your home.
 Below are just three examples of how Riverbend has matched the frame to the architectural style.

 When you collaborate with us for a timber frame home, you’ll work with craftsmen who bring nearly 50 years of experience to the process.
 The project starts with the initial consultation, where one of our knowledgeable client representatives will take the time to get to know you and your vision for a custom timber home.
 Our architectural design team will work hard to make your dream come true.

 During the consultation process, we’ll account for your financial goals to ensure our final project aligns with your budget.
 Our sales team will also walk you through approximate costs to build in your local area.

 Here are some of the most common questions about post and beam construction, as compared to traditional timber framing.
 If you have any additional questions, please do not hesitate to contact us.
 We would be happy to speak with you.